Treatment for exophthalmos (bulging eyes) largely depends on what is causing the problem.

 Orbital decompression surgery is most often carried out to improve the appearance of the eyes of people with thyroid eye disease who are affected by exophthalmos.
 It may also be required to reduce any pressure on the optic nerve.

-This procedure is carried out under general anaesthetic and will normally involve making incisions near where your eyelids meet in the inner corner of your eyes (the point nearest the nose).
+This procedure is carried out under general anaesthetic and normally involves making incisions near where your eyelids meet in the inner corner of your eyes (the point nearest the nose).
 You may need to stay in hospital for a day or two after this procedure, so your recovery can be closely monitored.

 Treating other causes of exophthalmos